guru14789/Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-/README.md

 DH-Robotics
 Adaptive Gripper AG-95 TM Kit
 The AG-95 adaptive gripper is designed for multi-purpose gripping applications and can pick objects in different sizes and shapes without changing the end-of-arm tools, with a large stroke and adjustable gripping force.
-It’s also easy-to-use due to seamless integration with TM collaborative robots.
+It’s also easy to use due to seamless integration with TM collaborative robots.

-Through a plug-in installed in the TM flow, user could easily get full access to the control of gripper, including position and force control, as well as gripping detection.
-With such functions, DH-Robotics AG-95 gripper improves the gripping and manipulating capability of robots used in different scenarios such as machine tending, electronics/automobile components handling, medica, etc.
+Through a plug-in installed in the TM flow, the user could easily get full access to the control of the gripper, including position and force control, as well as gripping detection.
+With such functions, the DH-Robotics AG-95 gripper improves the gripping and manipulating capability of robots used in different scenarios such as machine tending, electronics/automobile components handling, medical, etc.

 Plug & Play with TM robots
 Integrated design, easy-to-use